NiranjanNlc/NiranjanNlc/README.md

 📱 Fixed the position of the title on the user profile screen.
 🛠 Modified the response handling for HTTP exceptions.
-🔄 Transfered the about us section into MVVM framework
+🔄 Transfered the about us section into MVVM framework 🔧 Fixed the bug of profile photo not visible after changing theme

 #### [ODK_X Service](https://github.com/odk-x/services/pulls?q=is%3Apr+author%3Aniranjannlc+is%3Aclosed+)
 🚀 Improved test coverage for enhanced code reliability.